ByteBard97/dnd_session_logs/site_src/wednesday/index.md

 *   Forge your own legend and shape the fate of Theros.

 ### Who We're Looking For
-*   Two reliable players (21+) for a character-driven story.
+*   Reliable players (21+) for a character-driven story.
 *   We want someone excited by grand adventures and heroic tales.
 *   A team player who enjoys collaborative storytelling and epic quests.

 ### Your Character
 Create a hero worthy of legend!
 All classes and character concepts are welcome, but a strong connection to the world of Theros is encouraged.
-You can download the Player's Guide here: [Odyssey Player's Guide](/assets/downloads/Players_Guide_to_Odyssey_v1.pdf)
+You can download the Player's Guide here: [Odyssey Player's Guide](../assets/downloads/Players_Guide_to_Odyssey_v1.pdf)

 ### The Details
 *   **When**: Wednesdays, 6:30 PM to 10:30 PM